-- something the child has said or done; - an injury that is apparent; - the appearance of the child; - behaviour that is observed: - concerns that have accumulated over time; - the attitude or behaviour of parents or carers; - comments made by others about the child or parent/carer. - The information should be recorded immediately by the person directly involved, and also information regarding anyone else who was present or witnessed it.
-It is important to record the time and date and sign it - 2.
-The member of staff concerned should seek out one of the designated teachers Louise Voden, Deputy Headteacher Student Support, Bruce Wooding, Assistant Headteacher Inclusion, Sarah MacLeod, Assistant Headteacher Student Support, Ben Pittaway, Assistant Headteacher Student Support, Marianne Jeanes, Assistant Headteacher Head of 6th Form immediately, or, if not possible, Chris Livesey, Headteacher.
+- something the child has said or done; - an injury that is apparent; - the appearance of the child; - behaviour that is observed; - concerns that have accumulated over time; - the attitude or behaviour of parents or carers; - comments made by others about the child or parent/carer. - 1.
+The information should be recorded immediately by the person directly involved, and also information regarding anyone else who was present or witnessed it.
+It is important to record the time and date and sign it. - 2.
+The member of staff concerned should seek out one of the designated teachers Louise Voden, Deputy Headteacher Student Support, Bruce Wooding, Assistant Headteacher Inclusion, Sarah MacLeod, Assistant Headteacher Student Support, Fiona Ward, Assistant Headteacher Student Support, Chris Stratton, Assistant Headteacher Head of 6th Form immediately, or, if not possible, Chris Livesey, Headteacher.
 This should be done without delay and to give Children's Services time to take appropriate action, if required, before the end of the school day. - 3.
 The designated teacher will make a referral to Children's Services (Referral & Assessment Team (020 8901 2690) if there are serious concerns about the welfare or safety of a child (the parent/carer does not need to give consent to this referral).
 Any telephone referral will be followed with a written report.
 Referrals about stranger abuse will be made to the Police. - 4.
 The referrer should be prepared to discuss or provide information about the following: - the evidence basis for the referral; - details of the child and family background; - accurate information regarding the child's name, language spoken at home, ethnic origin and any disabilities s/he may have; - information regarding whether contact has been made with the parents/carers. - 5.
-A social worker will then make further enquiries about your concerns and will probably come to school to see the child. - 6.
-Only minimum discussion should take place with the child and this should be to establish sufficient information to be able to make a referral.
-Bear in mind the following when having this discussion: - leading questions should not be asked; - consideration as to their age and understanding; - consider what additional information the child may offer; - the child should be informed of what action is being taken and should not be assured about confidentiality when this cannot be guaranteed; - the child should be assured of continued support from staff. - If the child protection concerns are evidenced by further enquiries, there will be a strategy discussion or meeting about what should happen next.
+A social worker will then make further enquiries about your concerns and may come to school to see the child.

+- 6. Only minimum discussion should take place with the child and this should be to establish sufficient information to be able to make a referral.
+Bear in mind the following when having this discussion: - leading questions should not be asked; - consideration as to their age and understanding; - consider what additional information the child may offer; - the child should be informed of what action is being taken and should not be assured about confidentiality when this cannot be guaranteed; - the child should be assured of continued support from staff; - the child should be reassured that they have done the right thing in reporting the concern. - 7.
+If the child protection concerns are supported by further enquiries, there will be a strategy discussion or meeting about what should happen next.
 The school will be kept informed, as will the child's parents or carer. - 8.
 Following a referral, further enquiries and an assessment of the child's circumstances and the risk to the child will be made, if necessary, and key decisions may then be made at a child protection case conference about how the child can be protected in future and how, if possible, his/her parents can be supported to look after him/her. - 9.
-A social worker will probably ask the school to contribute information for an initial assessment child protection investigation.
-This information should be given promptly as the timescale for this is very short (i.e. 7 working days from the referral).
+A social worker should ask the school to contribute information for an initial assessment child protection investigation.
+This information should be given promptly as the timescale for this is very short (i.e 7 working days form the referral.)